Smokeybear10/102-PROJ.V3RSUS/README.md

 ====================================================

-The following Machine Learning Models are then used to assign weights to the above attributes FOR predicting the outcome of a fight:
+The following Machine Learning Models are then used to assign weights to the above attributes WRT predicting the outcome of a fight ('result' column):

 1) Random Forest Classifier
-2) Gradient Boostin Classifier
+2) Gradient Boosting Classifier
 3) Support Vector Machine
 4) Logistic Regression
 5) K-Neighbors Classifier